i2group/analyze/documentation/developer_essentials_example_ui.md

 Procedure
 ---------

-The two-part project is structured so that the `da-subset-rest-example` project, which implements the custom functionality, refers to the `ui-subset-example` project.
+The two-part project is structured so that the `onyx-da-subset-rest-example` project, which implements the custom functionality, refers to the `onyx-ui-subset-example` project.
 To demonstrate the custom user interface in isolation, you need to configure both projects.

-1. Open the configuration file for user interface extensions for the `da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\da-subset-rest-example\ui-project.properties`.
+1. Open the configuration file for user interface extensions for the `onyx-da-subset-rest-example` project in a text editor: `C:\IBM\i2analyze\SDK\sdk-projects\onyx-da-subset-rest-example\onyx-ui-project.properties`.
 2. Ensure that the properties are set for your environment.
 If you followed the deployment instructions for Developer Essentials, the correct values look like this example:

     ``` pre
-    ui.project.dir=C:/IBM/i2analyze/SDK/sdk-projects/ui-subset-example
+    ui.project.dir=C:/IBM/i2analyze/SDK/sdk-projects/onyx-ui-subset-example
     msbuild.exe.path=C:/Windows/Microsoft.NET/Framework/v4.0.30319/MSBuild.exe
     ```